 - Can Exceed: Allows users' grades to exceed the maximum points specified for the item.

-- Bonus: Allows to add additional items on top of the calculated grade.
+- Bonus: Allows you to add additional items on top of the calculated grade.

 - Grade Scheme: Allows you to represent users' grades with symbols or labels.